opencleveland/opencleveland.github.io/_posts/blog/2016-03-17-drocer-onecomm.md

 Our first step, extracting the raw text from the PDFs is completed!

-Next steps:
+Next steps include:
-parsing and structuring the data so that it can be useful to; facilitating the usage of the to help create of the data that we opened.
+parsing and structuring the data so that it can be useful to continuing to meet with community partners to

 We've only started and the best is yet to come.